zhaungsont/mc-llm-fullstack/README.md

 ## Setup (for development only)

+> **Note**: You need a separate Minecraft account for the bot (unless you don't plan on playing Minecraft yourself).
+The account must be a Microsoft account (Mojang accounts are no longer supported).

 1. Clone the repository
 2. Make sure you have the correct Node.js versions installed (specified in `.nvmrc` in both `frontend` and `backend`)
    - Using nvm: